 Always substantiate your arguments with data, like market insights or financial projections.
 You must understand that investors can bring more than just money to your startup – their expertise, connections, and advice can be invaluable assets.

 The investment process includes several complex legal agreements, such as shareholder agreements and investment contracts.
-It’s very important to have a lawyer who knows about startup funding help you understand these documents.
+It’s very important to have a lawyer who knows about startup funding to help you understand these documents.

 You need to protect your interests and keep the process compliant with relevant laws and regulations.